 Because of living abroad, I have many friends who have never been to my home and sometimes I forget how much a home says about a person.
 For those who follow my instagram interiors account @make_mine_eclectic, you will know my home by now and have a reasonable idea of my style and what interests me.
-Strangely thought, I have several friends whom I have know for years and years who might not know me quite as well as they think.
+Strangely though, I have several friends whom I have know for years and years who might not know me quite as well as they think.

 One such friend and I were texting recently and books came up.
 He is not a big reader.
 I snapped a shot of our library wall and captioned it “We read A LOT”.
 Having never been to our home and seen how much space is devoted to books – not just the library wall but bedside tables, the coffee table, the kitchen bookshelves and the bookshelves in the children’s rooms and guest room – I supposed he didn’t know.
 As it turns out, he reads my blog and knows about the rate I fly through books.